What to expect during an OSHA audit

 The Occupational Safety and Health Administration (OSHA) is tasked with enforcing safety and health requirements in the workplace.
 OSHA Compliance Safety and Health Officers are highly trained industrial hygienists and safety professionals.
 Their goal is to assure compliance with OSHA requirements and help employers and employees reduce on-the-job hazards.
 This helps achieve the ultimate goal of preventing injuries, illnesses, and deaths in the workplace.

-Most OSHA audits are conducted without advance notice, making it a good idea for your company to pre-plan a strategy in the event of an audit.
+Most OSHA inspections are conducted without advance notice, making it a good idea for your company to pre-plan a strategy in the event of an inspection.
 Employers have the right to require compliance officers to obtain an inspection warrant before entering the worksite.
 Rest assured, they will return.

 Before we discuss what to do when they show up, let’s first examine how they got to your door in the first place.
 OSHA cannot inspect all seven million workplaces it covers each year.
 Instead, the agency tends to focus inspections on the most hazardous workplaces in the following order of priority:

 - Imminent danger situation – Hazards that could cause death or serious physical harm receive top priority.
 Compliance officers will ask employers to correct these hazards immediately or remove endangered employees.